trambarhq/trambar/docs/architecture.md

 It accepts a superset of *NotificationList*'s props.
 In addition to a list of notifications, it wants a list of users as well as the stories referenced by the notification objects.
 These will be absent initially.
 The component makes the best effort with what it's given.
-Without a name it cannot really formulate a proper sentence.
+Without a name it cannot formulate a proper sentence.
 It can, however, render the frame so the user would see that something is there.

 The *StoryList* component works in the same way, only that its synchronous companion requires many more related objects.
 In addition to the stories' authors, it wants the reactions to the stories, as well as the users who reacted.
-It also wants the bookmarks to the stories and their recipients.
+It also wants bookmarks to the stories and their recipients.
 As these objects are retrieved, `renderAsync()` calls `meanwhile.show()` to rerender *StoryListSync* with new data added to the props.
 This progressive rendering mechanism means the end user will see the story list immediately,